Requirements to work on a cruise ship

 Ready to put out a fire!

-This module covers both the theory and practice portion of the STCW Fire Prevention and Basic Firefighting.
+Yep, you’ll actually learn how to put out fires!
+This module covers both the theory and practice portions of the STCW Fire Prevention and Basic Firefighting.
+You will first learn about the following:

 Requirements work cruise ship